felixbmuller/herbiebot/README.md

 ## `herbiebot`

-Simple Telegram Bot to send pictures to a file server.
+Simple Telegram bot to send pictures to a file server.

-**Deployment:** Install dependencies (requirements.txt) and start the script in the background (use `screen` to avoid problems when the SSH connection closes).
+**Deployment:** Install dependencies (`requirements.txt`), set the Telegram bot access token as environment variable (`HERBIE_ACCESS_TOKEN`) and start the script in the background (use `screen` when using a remote server to avoid problems when the SSH connection closes).

 ## `image_preview`